FAQ:

 Why add PTFE?
 PTFE has one of the lowest coefficients of friction of any substance.
 Discovered by accident in 1938 PTFE is a white waxy substance that repels water and is very chemically stable.
 It is often marketed under the Teflon trade name.
 By adding to chain wax it significantly reduces friction, losses and wear.

-Ultimate Chain Wax recipe on the oz cycle youtube channel.
+What wax recipe do you recommend for chains?
+We really like the Ultimate Chain Wax recipe on the oz cycle youtube channel.
 Simply 250g of Paraffin wax and 25g of PTFE.
 Softer waxes such as Beeswax, Soya wax or Carnauba Wax could also be added to make a chain slightly quieter.
 Other powder lubricants such as Tungsten Disulphide, Molybdenum Disulphide or even hex Boron Nitride could also be added (please see our other listings), but pure PTFE is the simplest and cleanest. it should be noted that a 10:1 PTFE mix is much higher than is available in proprietary waxes.

-Do you stock 1.6 Micron?
-No, our suppliers do not make 1.6 micron powder as it clumps or agglomerates too easily.
+Our suppliers do not make 1.6 micron APS powder as it clumps or agglomerates too easily.
 3 micron is the finest size for mechanical applications and certainly fine enough for waxing chains.
-Although we have seen 1.6 micron on the market (usually also saying 3 micron APS?!) we are yet to find a supplier that meets our safety standards.
+Although we have seen 1.6 micron on the market (usually also saying 3 micron APS?!)this usually means it has been measured using the less accurate technique and we are yet to find a supplier that meets our safety standards that does it this way.

 Why is this more expensive than some?
 Because it has been made and tested to very high standards in Canada and then packed in the UK.
 It easily meets the safety standards for PFOA levels.
 It is virgin PTFE, not from reground or remanufactured stock to save costs.
 A 25g PTFE 250g wax bath is enough to treat and retreat several chains.
 With some chains costing over £100 it is well worth doing well and safely.
 Also you save on applying and reapplying traditional lubes.